It’s one of the most-famous business expressions: “If you can’t measure it, you can’t manage it.”

 What if a lack of data discovery tools meant that no one was aware of the similarities of the original and proposed pipelines?
 Or maybe the second team is leery because of prior experiences with reusing data sets that turned out to be of poor quality.
 Or perhaps the company lacks the tools to track and divide data pipeline costs accurately between the two business teams.
 The net result is that the second team insists on building a whole new pipeline from scratch.

-The Solution: Neutral, Multidimensional Data Observability
+The Solution: Data Observability

 A neutral multidimensional data observability platform provides all of the missing features above.
 This empowers data engineers with the real-time visibility, intelligence and control to build a culture of value engineering and data reuse that optimizes not just ongoing costs, but also ROI.

-Torch goes one step further to proactively eliminate duplicate and redundant data.
+The Acceldata platform goes one step further to proactively eliminate duplicate and redundant data.
 It uses machine learning to automatically identify datasets and tag data.
 These metadata tags help describe the data’s freshness, its lineage and dependencies to other datasets, where it is used, and more.
 This enables data engineers to find datasets that are old, unused, drifted, and eliminate them or move them to cheaper cold storage, and improve the data quality of the remaining datasets.

-Torch also enables potential users to easily sift through and find the best datasets for their application, and give them the context to trust that their choice won’t result in unexpected results or errors that raise hackles in the executive suites.
+Acceldata also enables potential users to easily sift through and find the best datasets for their application, and give them the context to trust that their choice won’t result in unexpected results or errors that raise hackles in the executive suites.
 This creates a culture of efficiency and reuse that reduces the demand for new datasets and data pipelines, slashing the work of your data engineers.

-Acceldata Pulse, meanwhile, provides real-time performance tracking of your data sets and data pipelines, as well as analytics to detect anomalies that could be problems now, or patterns that predict future problems.
+provides real-time performance tracking of your data sets and data pipelines, as well as analytics to detect anomalies that could be problems now, or patterns that predict future problems.
 This helps companies fix and prevent unplanned outages or slowdowns that can cost data-driven companies millions of dollars in lost sales.
 It also helps companies rightsize their infrastructure and cloud costs to save millions, even while meeting their customer SLAs.

 Managing data, its costs and its benefits are mission-critical for data-driven organizations.
 To do so, you need to measure what is happening.
 The best solution for providing that real-time data, visibility and control is a multidimensional data observability platform like Acceldata.